wireapp/brand/text/glossary/index.md

 {: #people-picker} ~~people picker~~ → [search](#search)
 : Deprecated term for the search UI, avoid if possible.

-{: #people-view} people view
-: Participants: Shows other user’s profile in 1:1 conversations, or members of group conversations.

 {: #personal-account} personal account
 : A free account for private use with friends and family.
 _(Separate from [team account](#team-account).)_